tanle8/spbd-nyc-da/README.md

     gcloud init
     ```

-- Follow the on-screen instructions to authenticate your Google account and set up your default configuration, including the project and compute zone.
+- Follow the on-screen instructions to authenticate your Google account and set up the default configuration, including the project and compute zone.

+## Google Cloud Dataproc

+We need to setting up Google Cloud Dataproc (a managed Spark and Hadoop service) to executing Spark jobs on it.

+We can do it using its Web UI or `gcloud` CLI

+## The dataset

+The dataset can be found through this link: https://www.kaggle.com/c/nyc-taxi-trip-duration/data